lszam/cprm-nfis/README.md

 Updated in 14/11/2021 - Magnetic data grids were created from the Paraná-Santa Catarina Aerogeophysical Project, Geological Survey of Brazil - CPRM (report: https://rigeo.cprm.gov.br/handle/doc/11241, source data: https://geosgb.cprm.gov.br/geosgb/downloads.html, summarized info: http://www.cprm.gov.br/aero/1000/CG109500.HTM).
 The sample data was interpolated via Oasis Montaj software (https://www.seequent.com/products-solutions/geosoft-oasis-montaj/).

+### How to run Jupyter Notebook?
+Click on the choosed Jupyter notebook (.ipynb file).
+You must save the .ipynb file by right click on the "Raw" button.
+For running the notebook, you may access this file on your local Jupyter, or even run it online.
+If you want to run notebooks online, you can run it on https://jupyter.org/try by entering on the "Try JupyterLab" section.
+In this section, you must upload the .ipynb file and then run it.

 #
 #### References
 Cavalcante, F. L., Mendonça, C. A., Ofterdinger, U. S., & de Souza Filho, O. A. (2020).
 Well productivity in the Ponta Grossa dike Swarm, Brazil: An integrated study with magnetic data inversion and clustering analysis of model solutions.
 Journal of Hydrology, 588, 125079. https://doi.org/10.1016/j.jhydrol.2020.125079